 The cornerstone of the traditional Singaporean route to success has typically been education, as parents instill the value of studying hard in their children.
 Generations of parents, influenced by their own families, have cultivated a mindset of success defined by studies.
 It sounds like a good thing, but there’s a flip-side – overly competitive environments.
 Children are pressured to work hard and spend more time on homework and in front of devices and computers.
-The benefits of this hard work to our children and to our society are clear, but is there a negative impact of these long hours spent studying?
+The benefits of this hard work to our children and to our society are clear, but recent research is beginning to show an association between excessive studying and myopia (short-sightedness).

-The answer is most likely a yes.
-Excessive near work is a well-defined risk factor for the development of Myopia, or short-sightedness, and the problem is bigger than you may think.
+Excessive near work, such as excessive studying, is a well-defined risk factor for the development of myopia, and the problem is bigger than you may think.
 Myopia has become a global epidemic, affecting more than 2 billion people, and in Singapore, more than 10% of children already have myopia by the time they leave pre-school.
 Rates reach 50% by primary school, and soar to 80% by the end of secondary school.

 With the high prevalence of myopia in our schooling children, parents should be majorly concerned.
 Yet, many easily treat short-sightedness as an almost inevitable effect of working hard in our education.
 However, research shows that this problem is caused by the environment that our children grow up in.
 Having lived in Singapore for many years myself, I have seen how urbanisation and education pressures force our children to spend too much time indoors on books and technological devices like smartphones and computers.
 This takes away precious time kids spend outdoors playing.

 It’s possible to manage and even slow the onset of myopia in children, even as they excel in their studies.
 One of the ways to do this is exceedingly simple – by obtaining a healthy balance between near work and outdoor time.